Black Lantern Corps: Powers and abilities

 Black Lanterns are able to read the emotions as colored auras that correlate to the emotional spectrum.
 Multiple emotions read as a multi-colored aura, while unreadable emotions come out as white.
 Furthermore, demonic and underworld dwellers (such as Etrigan the Demon) are read with a black aura, apparently unreadable due to their undead nature.
 A state of profound suspended animation is enough to fool a Black Lantern by making the target of suspended animation invisible to the senses of the Black Lantern.
 Emotionless hearts such as the Scarecrow's render their bearers equally invisible to the Black Lanterns.
 When facing beings with warped mental states, or otherwise addled minds (such as Bizarro), the correlation between the emotion detected and the actual color that the Black Lanterns see is inverted.
-In addition to the abilities granted to them by the rings, Black Lanterns retain any skills and superpowers they may have had in life.
+In addition to the abilities granted to them by the rings, Black Lanterns retain any skills and superpowers they had in life.

 Vulnerabilities

 Black Lanterns are vulnerable to white light and a combination of green light with another Corps' light.

+Doctor Light and Halo can completely destroy Black Lanterns using their light-based powers.
+Black Lanterns can be incapacitated by having their rings removed, or being injured faster than they can regenerate.
 Once a black power ring is destroyed, the corpse it animates becomes inert.

-Doctor Light and Halo can completely destroy Black Lanterns using their light-based powers.
-Conner Kent used Psycho-Pirate's Medusa Mask to destroy two Black Lanterns by forcing them to experience the full force of the emotional spectrum, irritating their black power rings enough that they remove themselves from their bearers.
-The Black Lanterns are also vulnerable to Wonder Woman's Lasso of Truth.
-The "touch" of a Black Lantern, typically used to remove their victims' hearts and drain them of emotional energy, can also sever the connection between other Black Lanterns and their black power ring.
-Barry Allen was able to deactivate the black rings that were 'targeting' him and Hal Jordan by using time travel, jumping two seconds into the future so that the rings would shut down when they could not sense their 'assigned' wearers.

-One common way of stopping a Black Lantern is to injure them faster than their ring is able to regenerate their body (such as a Red Lantern's plasma, a mutated pitcher plant with strong digestive liquids, or the intense heat of Mogo's core).

-Others that have proven resistant to the Black Lantern rings are either those who have wielded a power ring before or generally otherworldly beings such as Etrigan, who lacks a human heart and emotions; Atrocitus, whose heart was replaced by his ring; the Shade, who is truly immortal and thus cannot die; and Osiris, whose magical nature allowed him some semblance of control over the ring.
-Dove (Don Hall) was immune to recruitment into the Black Lantern Corps as he was at peace in death, destroying the Black Lantern Rings that attempted to recruit him.